ambiguousname/jackbox-custom-content/Readme.md

 # What is this?

 It's a program for adding your own content (stuff like prompts, certain sound files, etc.) to the Jackbox Party Pack 7.
-Check the releases tab for the latest features.

 WARNING: I've really only tested this on Windows, it might not work on other operating systems.